Odhynn/Naerk/content/Gods/Malahir.md

 > > | Favored Weapon | Spear |
 > > | Domains | Healing, Nature, Soul, Wood |
 > > | Cleric Spells | 1st: Summon Fey, 2nd: Barkskin, 6th: Nature's Reprisal |

+The [[Primordial]] entity that emerged from the [[Primordial War]].
+After cooperating with [[Auromia]] and creating [[Ethereal Plane]], she brought life upon [[Na'erk]] utilising the help of the [[Elemental Lords]].
+She quickly proved to be the only one who possessed so many secrets about the spirit realm.
+Realizing her worth, [[Nahema]] and the Elemental lords (outside of [[Fyrlean]]) helped her, so she built her own kingdom that later became known as the [[Evergrowing Forest]].
+With the breath of life coming from [[Reszek]], the first souls were formed.
+It was not long, though, that many life forms found their own free will and started making their own independent choices.
+A huge portion of the natural world, though, still believes in her primal power and calls upon her aid.